Magnus-Harder/ML-Ops-31/reports/README.md

 >
 > Answer:

-We used Google Cloud Compute Engine to run the docker image for training models. furthermore, we used Compute Engine through Google Cloud Run, where we deployed a RESTapi API using Fastapi, which can be used for classifying textstrings over http.
+Initially we used Google Cloud Compute Engine to run the docker image that trained the models. furthermore, we used Compute Engine through Google Cloud Run, where we deployed a RESTapi API using Fastapi, which can be used for classifying textstrings over http.
+Later we created a pipeline that utilized automated training through Vertex AI costume jobs and Google cloud run for an automated deployment.

+Further we tried creating VM’s trough specific container images which proved to be a wrong approach.
+Containers and VM's operate at different levels of abstraction, with containers designed to be lightweight and portable where VM's provide a more comprehensive virtualization of an entire operating system.

 ### Question 19